awei01/katsu-site-source/posts/2014-01-28-spring-2014-trends-to-avoid.md

 And remember, nothing says a grown man like looking as though you're a toddler dressing up in your father's suits. ;-)

 Interested to become more fashion forward but need some guidance to keep an appropriate balance for work?
 Want your suits to be a little bit more playful without going over the top?
 Feeling adventurous with your wardrobe and want to step it up a bit?
-Contact a style consultant at info@9tailors.com
+Contact a style consultant at {{ site.emails.info }}